prrao87/pydantic-benchmarks/README.md

 Benchmark performance and explore the new features of various releases of Pydantic.

 The benchmarks and their implications are explored in more detail in the following blog posts:

 * The [first](https://thedataquarry.com/posts/why-pydantic-v2-matters/) blog post showed how simply changing a few lines of code from the v1 API to v2, yielded a **5x** speedup, thanks to the underlying [`pydantic-core`](https://github.com/pydantic/pydantic-core) being rewritten in Rust 🦀 💪🏽

-* The [second](https://thedataquarry.com/posts/intermediate-pydantic/) blog post shows that, with the right knowledge of Pydantic v2's new features, it's possible to get **12x** performance improvement over v1.
+* The [second](https://thedataquarry.com/posts/intermediate-pydantic/) blog post shows that, with the right knowledge of Pydantic v2's new features, it's possible to get a **10x** or greater performance improvement over v1.
 Additionally, each successive major release of Pydantic v2 has shown incremental improvements in performance, thanks to underlying optimizations and innovations at the Rust level.
-More such improvements to come in future versions!
+More such improvements are likely in future versions!

 ## Setup